-Furnace On-Off Switch

-This switch turns electrical power to the furnace on and off.
+Furnace On / Off Switch: This switch turns electrical power to the furnace on and off.
 The switch must be set in the ON position for the furnace to operate.
-For M1G models, in warm weather there is a possibility of the blower turning on periodically or operating continuously due to a heat buildup within the furnace by a combination of warm weather and heat from the pilot.
-This is normal operation as long as there is power to the furnace and the furnace On-Off switch is in the ON position.
-If blower operation is not desired, the furnace On-Off switch may be set in the OFF position to cut the electrical power to the furnace.
-See Figure 35.
+If blower operation is not desired, the furnace On-Off switch may be set in the Off position to cut the electrical power to the furnace.
+See Figure 33.

-Limit Control

-This furnace is protected by two high temperature safety limit switches.
+Limit Control: This furnace is protected by two high temperature safety limit switches.
 The auxiliary (upper) limit switch and the high temperature (lower) limit switch are automatic reset types.
 If either limit trips, the burner will shut off.
-If either limit switch trips off again soon after resetting, set the furnace furnace On-Off switch to the OFF position and call your authorized serviceman.
-See Figure 35.
+If either limit switch trips off again soon after resetting, set the furnace furnace On-Off switch to the Off position and call your authorized serviceman.
+See Figure 33.